tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Client token requests are constructed such that an Issuer cannot distinguish between any two token requests from the same Client and two requests from different Clients.
 We refer to this property as issuance unlinkability.
-This property is achieved by construction.
+This property is achieved by the way the tokens are constructed.
 In particular, TokenRequest.request_key and TokenRequest.request_signature are the only value in a TokenRequest that is derived from per-Client information, i.e., the Client Secret.